Skip to main content

 How long do I need to take off work for Bariatric Surgery?

-There is no fixed timeframe for a bariatric patient who has undergone surgery to return to work—it typically takes around two to three weeks, and sometimes longer.
-The potential factor causing a delay is not necessarily pain but rather a lack of strength and the challenge of adapting to a new eating routine.
+There is no fixed timeframe for returning to work after bariatric surgery, but on average, most patients recover for two to three weeks before returning.
+A delay in returning to work is not necessarily due to pain, but rather, a lack of strength and the challenge of adapting to a new eating routine.
 Moreover, any medical complications that arise can also contribute to a delay in returning to work.
 To ensure sufficient recovery, we recommend planning to take three to four weeks off from your job.
-Individuals engaged in physically demanding occupations may require a longer healing period of 4-6 weeks.
-However, if feasible, arrangements can be made for a return to light-duty tasks earlier.
+Individuals who work in more physically demanding occupations may require a longer healing period, such as four to six weeks.
+However, if feasible, arrangements can be made for an earlier return to light-duty tasks.

 How much weight can I expect to lose?

-The amount of weight a patient will lose depends on a wide range of variables like genetic makeup, what operation selected, how much he/she typically ate before surgery, how much he/she will be able to eat after, how much exercise the patient gets and his/her metabolic rate.
+The amount of weight a patient will lose depends on a wide range of variables such as genetics, the operation selected, portion sizes prior to surgery, portion sizes and food choices after surgery, exercise, and metabolic rate.

-Those that only rely on surgery and do not change their behavior and become more active will not have the as favorable a result.
+Patients who rely completely on the surgery and do not change their food choices and lifestyle behaviors will not have as favorable a result.

 Which operation and what approach are best for me?